FROSTR-ORG/igloo-desktop/VERIFICATION.md

 # Release Verification Instructions

-This document outlines how to verify Igloo release binaries.
+This document outlines how to verify Igloo-desktop release binaries.
 This process ensures the binaries you download are the ones created by the Igloo developers.

 ## Quick Verification